-The Stability criterion (Figure 85) is satisfied for a given ventricular interval when the difference between the current interval and each of the three preceding intervals is less than the programmed Stability limit.
-The default Stability limit of 24 ms is optimal and generally should not be reprogrammed.
-Stability can be programmed independently in the VT1 and VT2 zone.
+The Stability criterion (Figure 91) is satisfied for a given ventricular interval when the difference between the current interval and each of the three preceding intervals is less than the programmed Stability limit.
+The default Stability limit of 12% is optimal and generally should not be reprogrammed.
+Changing the stability value in a VT1 zone will also change it in the VT2 zone, if programmed.